Recruiter Spotlight: How to Start a Recruitment Business During the Pandemic

 Technology Partner, not a Supplier

 Kelly was adamant, that there is more to the CRM selection than just ticking off the list of features.
 Knowing that she can phone technical support and instantly speak to a knowledgeable consultant who can help with the query was of great importance and comfort.
 It was essential for her to select a supplier who listens to their clients in terms of what features to develop and offers a user-friendly and adaptable product.
-However, knowing that she not only bought the software but partnered with an organization that wants her to succeed was a deal-breaker.
+However, knowing that she not only bought the software but partnered with an organization that wants her to succeed was of paramount importance.

 Overcoming the Obstacles